sonic-pi-net/sonic-pi/INSTALL-LINUX.md

 * For identifying any possible issue with real-time audio playback in your Ubuntu machine, it is useful to run [RealTimeConfigQuickScan](https://github.com/raboof/realtimeconfigquickscan).
-It provides warnings for possible settings that may not allow Supercollider or Sonic-Pi to not execute correctly.
+It provides warnings for possible settings that may not allow Supercollider or Sonic-Pi to execute correctly.

 ### Configuration script usage